BAK2K3/CIRPG/TESTING.md

 ## Leaderboard

-**User Story:** 5a – As a Site User, I want to be able to view the Leaderboard, so that I can see the High Scores of paid players.
+### User Story 5a: As a Site User, I want to be able to view the Leaderboard, so that I can see the High Scores of paid players.

 **Acceptance Criteria:** Site users should be able to access the Leaderboard page from any page, in order to a summary of the Leaderboard.